The just-food interview - Brice de Forsanz, McCormick VP of EMEA

 "We need to bring to the consumer flavours from the world which are acceptable and tasty for everybody or technologies - such as bag and season - that meet a [universal] need.
 This is the global or regional innovation we can bring.
 The other part of our job is to locally fit with the local needs having some very specific innovations for the market.
 The fact is that, in the Netherlands for example, if you don't have any spice mixes for meatballs - a very local food - then you can't play.
 Everywhere there is some specificity that we need to fit with."

-McCormick has increased its global research and development budget each year for the past five years and in 2011 the total investment reached about US$60m.
+McCormick has increased its global R&D budget each year for the past five years and in 2011 the total investment reached about US$60m.
 "This investment is key," de Forsanz insists.
 However, he emphasises it must also be backed up by further investments in marketing and promotional activity.

 "We are investing more on advertising to make the demonstration of our innovations.
 We are investing in more promotion as well to be able to propose our product at a good promotional price to get the consumer to test and try our new products."